DharavathSridharNayak/Medical-Insurance-Price-Prediction-SRIDHAR/README.md

-# Medical-Insurance-Price-Prediction-SRIDHAR
+Medical Insurance Price Prediction Using Machine Learning

-A machine learning project to predict medical insurance prices based on individual attributes such as age, gender, BMI, smoking status, and region.
-This project uses regression techniques to analyze and model insurance costs, helping to estimate premiums accurately and provide insights for insurance providers and customers.
+This project aims to predict medical insurance costs based on an individual's demographic and health-related attributes such as age, sex, BMI, number of dependents, smoking status, and region.
+Leveraging machine learning regression techniques, the model estimates insurance premiums with high accuracy.
+The goal is to assist insurance companies in pricing policies more effectively and help individuals understand the impact of various factors on their premiums.

+Key Features:

+Data preprocessing and feature engineering

+Exploratory Data Analysis (EDA) with visualizations

+Implementation of multiple regression models (Linear Regression, Ridge, Lasso)

+Model evaluation using metrics such as MAE, MSE, and R² score

+Deployed as an interactive app using Streamlit (optional)